amaiden1/PublicMathBlaster/style_guide.md

   - Good: `for (int i = 0 ; i < 42 ; i++)`
   - Also good: `for(int i = 0; i < 42; i++)`
   - Bad: `for(int i=0;i<42;i++)`
-- Braces shall follow the line that the code is entered on, separated from the preceding line by a space.
+- Braces shall follow the line after the code is entered on.
-  - Example: `public class Foo {`
+  - Example: `public class Foo
+  {
+	`someCode`
+  }`
 - There shall be at least one blank line between each method in a class.

 ## Coding Practices